VirtusLab/besom/website/docs/tutorial.md

 )
 ```

+Let's talk about what've just happened.
 First thing is the stage name.
-This parameter is actually required later by the AWS API Gateway but it's defined
+This parameter is actually required later by the
-here so that self-URLs can be properly resolved in Lambdas.
-We pass the stage name via environment variables.
-Lambda
+AWS API Gateway, but it's defined here so that self-URLs can be properly resolved in Lambdas.
+We pass the stage name to the lambda via environment variables.
+Lambda definitions take few arguments:
-definitions take a reference to the Role created above, a parameter defining which Lambda runtime should be used - the
+- a reference to the Role created above (`lambdaRole`),
+- a parameter defining which Lambda runtime should be used - we're using [the new custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html#runtimes-custom-use)
-native one, a set of environment vars to configure the app and a `FileArchive` pointing to where the prepared
+for our GraalVM native binary, a set of environment variables to configure the app
-zip package with a native binary of Lambda exists.
+- and a `FileArchive` pointing to where the prepared Zip package with the native binary of Lambda exists.
 The path is relative and points to pre-built packages by default.

 If you chose to rebuild the lambdas on your own you have to adjust the path so that it points to the relevant packages.

 Add this to your program, add both lambdas to the final `for/yield`, run `pulumi up` and that's it, AWS Lambdas deployed.

 ### AWS API Gateway

 Last thing to do - you have to make your app accessible from the Internet.
-To do this you have to deploy API Gateway
+To do this you have to deploy
-with a correct configuration.
+[API Gateway](https://aws.amazon.com/api-gateway/) with a correct configuration.

 Let's start with the API itself:
 ```scala